 Wolf: VisibleThread makes words matter.
 Our technology drives operational savings and better customer experience by supporting clear, compliant communications, across all business functions.
 From operations, to HR to marketing/communications.
 It analyzes the written word, and scores it for complexity and jargon.

 Communications originate from all parts of the business, and across all channels, both online and offline.
 Organizations struggle to maintain oversight.
 From marketing materials to manuals, invoices to terms of service.
 Jargon laden content.
 Different writing styles, different tone of voice.

 VisibleThread’s solutions cater to all stakeholders, from non-professional writers to executive management who need to measure the effectiveness of their ‘customer first’ and ‘plain language’ programs.
 When you get objective metrics across all written content, you now have a repeatable way to make it all more accessible and understandable.
 Recent advances in NLP (Natural Language Processing) and AI (Artificial Intelligence) facilitate the technology.

 VT Insights Platform uses AI and NLP technology.
 It includes two components:

-VT Readability – Supporting Content Creators to score their own content as they write
+VT Writer – Supporting Content Creators to score their own content as they write

 VT Insights – Providing Executive Oversight.
 Ensuring Single Tone of Voice.